antiantilopa/primitive-engine/DOC.md

 ### Angle.toVector2d()
 Angle.to_vector2d() -> Vector2d
-returns Vector2d with lenght equal to 1 and direction equal to angle
+returns Vector2d with length equal to 1 and direction equal to angle

 ---